ASSAULT & BATTERY

 - Almost immediately cut you off from your home and family

 - Be highly emotional because parties and witnesses are usually related

 - Require mandatory counseling

 - Have permanent immigration consequences

 - Result in your loss of the right to carry a concealed weapon

 - Lead to even more serious consequences if a conviction is “enhanced” by a previous

 Successful Defense Against Assault and Battery

-The lawyers at Leader & Leader have encountered all types of assault and battery charges and are ready to protect your rights and limit your consequences.
+The lawyers at Leader, Leader & Zucker, PLLC have encountered all types of assault and battery charges and are ready to protect your rights and limit your consequences.
 As experienced Florida criminal defense attorneys, we know what it takes to win Florida assault and battery cases.
 Remember, your best chance for a successful defense involves hiring us sooner rather than later.